CDB Aviation, GECAS place orders for new 737 MAX 10

-PARIS, June 19 Two aircraft leasing companies kicked off orders for the newly launched Boeing 737 MAX 10 on Monday.
+PARIS, June 19 (Reuters) - Two aircraft leasing companies kicked off orders for the newly launched Boeing 737 MAX 10 on Monday.

 CDB Aviation, the aircraft leasing arm of China Development Bank, signed a provisional deal for 60 Boeing aircraft including 10 of the latest member of the 737 MAX family.